Paras-is-coding/chatApp/readme.md

 - AFTER API to addmsg is completed we'll inegrate it to frontend
     - utils/APiRoutes.js/ sendMessageRoute
     - also pass currentUser from Chat.jsx to ChatContainer.jsx
+    - send from,to and message to the route using axios.post

+# creating getmsg API
+- send from and to to route and fine messages with those
+- return messages with fromSelf boolean flag